310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% bubble Midori smile %}
 I think so, too.
 We agree for once, huh, Senpai?

-If you just had Shinkai-senpai's voice to go off of, you might forget that he’s actually a pretty big guy who packs a punch.
+If you just had Shinkai-senpai’s voice to go off of, you might forget that he’s actually a pretty big guy who packs a punch.
 {% endbubble %}

 {% bubble Chiaki v2 %}
 A big guy, huh?
-That’s true, but his most extraordinary trait is his ability to downplay his formidable appearance so that no one's afraid of him.
+That’s true, but his most extraordinary trait is his ability to downplay his formidable appearance so that no one’s afraid of him.

-I’d say he's like the exact opposite of a kaijuu.
+I’d say he’s like the exact opposite of a kaijuu.
 {% endbubble %}

 {% bubble Midori v2 %}